 The trail out of Iditarod follows a historic freighting trail southeast.
-Mushers will traverse approximately eight miles of low rolling hill before they reach the historic mining town of flat.
+Mushers will traverse approximately eight miles of low rolling hill before they reach the historic mining town of Flat.
+From here the mushers will return back and follow the route they just traversed.